softcover/softcover_book/chapters/softcover_markdown.md

 # Softcover-flavored Markdown
 \label{cha:softcover_markdown}

-Softcover therefore supports a *superset* of vanilla Markdown, including the [*kramdown*](http://kramdown.gettalong.org/) extensions (Section~\ref{sec:kramdown}), advanced enhancements such as GitHub-style fenced code blocks (Section~\ref{sec:advanced_enhancements}), and embedded \LaTeX\ (Section~\ref{sec:embedded_latex}).

-The Softcover dialect of Markdown is, to our knowledge, the most powerful one available, with support for figures, tables, code listings, and mathematical equations (all with numbered, linked cross-references).
+As noted in Chapter~\ref{cha:introduction_to_markdown}, the classic implementation of Markdown is beautifully simply but is not adequate for serious typesetting.
+Softcover therefore supports a *superset* of vanilla Markdown called *Softcovered-flavored Markdown* (SFM), which includes select [*kramdown*](http://kramdown.gettalong.org/) extensions (Section~\ref{sec:kramdown}), advanced enhancements such as GitHub-style fenced code blocks (Section~\ref{sec:advanced_enhancements}), and embedded \LaTeX\ (Section~\ref{sec:embedded_latex}).
+The Softcover dialect of Markdown is, to our knowledge, the most powerful one available, with support for figures, tables, code listings, and mathematical equations---all with numbered, linked cross-references.

 Softcover-flavored Markdown derives much of its power by converting Markdown first to \PolyTeX, a strict subset of the \LaTeX\ typesetting language (Section~\ref{sec:softcover_system}), and then from \PolyTeX\ to HTML, EPUB, MOBI, and PDF\@.
 The result is an [abstraction layer](https://en.wikipedia.org/wiki/Abstraction_layer) over the underlying \LaTeX;[^latex_polytex] by allowing *embedded* \LaTeX\ as well, Softcover lets users pierce this abstraction layer and typeset things impossible for vanilla Markdown---for example, "\texttt{typewriter text} \textsc{is different from} `code`" (see Section~\ref{sec:embedded_latex} to learn how to do it).